RileyTErickson/RileyTErickson/README.md

-- 👋 Hi, I’m @RileyTErickson
+- 👋 Hi, I’m THE SUPER NAZI!!!
 - 👀 I’m interested in ...
-Robots
+ENDING THE AVENGERS!!!
 - 🌱 I’m currently learning ...
-Robotics
+ENGLISH!!!
 - 💞️ I’m looking to collaborate on ...
-Robots
+CONQUERING THE FREE WORLD!!!!
 - 📫 How to reach me ...
-Robots
+COME TO GERMANY!!!
 - 😄 Pronouns: ...
-Robot/Robots
+He/NAZI!!
 - ⚡ Fun fact: ...
-Robots are cool.
+I HATE CAPTAIN AMERICA!!!

 <!---
 RileyTErickson/RileyTErickson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.